Site icon Regpack

 Quick Ratio

-A quick ratio is a very useful metric that investors use to determine a company’s financial strength.
+A quick ratio is a useful metric that investors use to determine a company’s financial strength.

 Essentially, the quick ratio answers the question of how quickly the company could pay off its debts.
 If the business’s quick assets (or assets that could easily be converted into cash) are far outweighed by the company’s debts, it may not be a wise investment.